FAQ Ovulation Test Kits-Using Ovulation Test Strips

 How long after having a coil IUCD removed will I detect an LH surge?

-The control line on my LH test is faint.
+The control line on my LH ovulation test strip is faint.
 Does this matter?

 What are professional ovulation tests?